isomerpages/moe-psgrepository/_your-psg-journey-begins/About PSG.md

 ---
 <p>Parent Support Groups (PSGs) are parent volunteers who work closely with
 schools to promote strong school-home partnership and support their parent communities.
-The role of PSGs include.</p>
+The roles of PSGs include:</p>
 <p></p>
 <p><strong><u>******&lt;&lt;rework these cards below into a diagram&gt;&gt;****</u></strong>
 </p>